CaptainCaffeine/chroma/README.md

 Chroma is a WIP Game Boy [Color] emulator written in C++.
 It has currently only been tested on Linux, however support for other operating systems is planned.

 Chroma is currently capable of playing a number of commercial games quite well, but the emulator is still at a very experimental stage and many things will not work correctly.
-In particular, Chroma does not yet have support for audio or save games.
+In particular, Chroma does not yet have support for audio.

 Chroma is licensed under the GPLv3.